jakereiser/chess-puzzle/README.md

 - **Chess Pieces**: Wikipedia-style images from chessboardjs.com
 - **Backend**: Flask with python-chess for game logic
 - **Styling**: Modern CSS with responsive design

-## Contributing
-Feel free to contribute to this project by creating issues or pull requests.